neelsoumya/ai_autograder_project/README.md

 # AI Autograder High-Stakes Assessment

-This project explores whether an AI-based autograder can be reliably used in high-stake decision scenarios, such as academic grading, certification exams, or professional assessments.
+This project explores whether an AI-based autograder can be reliably used in high-stake decision scenarios, such as academic grading, visa eligibility, certification exams, or professional assessments.

 ## Project Objectives